PSebaRaj/PSebaRaj/README.md

-## Hi, I’m Patrick SebaRaj @PSebaRaj
+## Hi, I’m Patrick
+- I’m a junior at Yale studying Computer Science and Economics (B.S.)
 - I’m interested in computer science, economics, and the intersection of the two fields.
-- I’m a junior at Yale studying Computer Science and Economics (B.S.)
 - Currently working on:
   - Converting my Neovim config to 100% Lua
   - GoGetItDone